He Loves to Fly and He D'ohs

 "He Loves to Fly and He D'ohs", also known as "He Loves to Fly", is the nineteenth season premiere of the American animated television series The Simpsons.
 It was the first episode to air after the release of The Simpsons Movie, having originally aired on the Fox network in the United States on September 23, 2007.
 In the episode, Homer falls in love with private planes after taking a flight to Chicago with Mr. Burns.
 He tries to find a job that involves flying in a corporate jet, and hires a life coach named Colby Kraus to assist him with his goal.

 The episode was written by Joel H. Cohen and directed by Mark Kirkland, while Lionel Richie guest stars as himself and Stephen Colbert guests as the voice of Colby Kraus.

-In its original broadcast, "He Loves to Fly and He D'ohs" was watched by about 9.7 million people, it received a 4.7 Nielsen rating and a 12 percent share, making it the highest-rated episode of The Simpsons since "The Wife Aquatic", which aired January 7, 2007.
+"He Loves to Fly" was the last episode to use an alternate opening sequence and the last episode to feature an opening of characters without shadows, until "To Surveil with Love" in 2010.
 Following its broadcast, the episode received mixed reviews from television critics.

-This is the last episode to use an alternate opening sequence and the last episode to feature opening of characters without shadows, for the final time until "To Surveil with Love" in 2010.